 Interview with Rej of Caustic

 I’m excited to be having this interview!
 Caustic is a marvel of an application, if I may compliment you first.
+To be speaking with the Creator of the Caustic app is somewhat surreal for me.
 My wife most likely secretly hates you because Caustic is what first flipped my personal switch towards using synthesizers in my material.
 Now it has become a full-blown obsession and the poor woman has sacrificed her entire kitchen table in order to house all my gear (thank you, Katie :)).

 My Introduction to Caustic

 I recall a friend once saying to me, “Yeah man, I sort of just showed you this app and you took it and ran with it.”
 He’s definitely not wrong.
-I am a longtime fan and supporter of Caustic, SingleCellSoftware and yourself – With that, let’s get this show on the road!
+I am a longtime fan and supporter of yourself as Creator of the Caustic app and SingleCellSoftware – With that, let’s get this show on the road!

 Which were you first, a Musician or a Programmer?